vladapetre/workshops/docs/clean-architecture/06_interface_segregation_principle.md

 # Interface Segregation Principle (ISP)

-## Understanding the Interface Segregation Principle

-The **Interface Segregation Principle (ISP)** is the fourth of the five SOLID principles of object-oriented design.
-It states:

-> **Clients should not be forced to depend upon interfaces that they do not use.**
-> – Robert C. Martin (Uncle Bob)
+> "Clients should not be forced to depend upon interfaces that they do not use." — Robert C. Martin (Uncle Bob)

+## Overview

+The **Interface Segregation Principle (ISP)** is the fourth of the five SOLID principles.
+It encourages you to design **small, focused interfaces** so classes only implement the methods relevant to their role.

+### What It Means

+ISP means splitting large interfaces into smaller, role-based contracts.
-**ISP** encourages you to design **small, focused interfaces**.
-Classes should only implement the methods that are relevant to their role, not be forced to provide empty or meaningless implementations for methods they don’t need.
+Classes should not be forced to provide empty or meaningless implementations for methods they don’t need.

-### Why ISP Matters
+### Why It Matters

-Violating ISP leads to:
+Applying ISP leads to:

-- Classes forced to implement methods they don’t use.
-- “Fat” interfaces that are hard to understand and maintain.
-- Changes to an interface rippling through many unrelated classes.

-By following ISP, you:

-- Keep your codebase flexible and focused.
-- Make interfaces easier to understand and maintain.
-- Reduce the risk of breaking unrelated code when interfaces change.
+- **Focused interfaces:** Each class only implements what it actually needs.
+- **Easier maintenance:** Interfaces are smaller, clearer, and less likely to change for unrelated reasons.
+- **Greater flexibility:** You can extend or modify behavior without impacting unrelated classes.

 ---

-## Example: ISP Violation
+### Code Example: Violation vs. Resolution

+**Violation Example:**
-Here’s a version of `IVehicle` that forces all implementers to support tax calculation, registration, and inspection—even if they don’t need all of them:
+A "fat" interface forces all implementers to support unrelated methods.

 ```csharp
 public interface IVehicle